timescale/docs/use-timescale/data-tiering/tier-data.md

 can continue to query a hypertable as normal after migration.
 All queries, including `JOIN`s, work as usual.

-This section describes how to tier data in the Timescale console.
-For information about manually tiering and untiering your data, see the [self-hosted data tiering][self-hosted-data-tiering] section

 ## Turn on data tiering

 You can turn on data tiering from the Services Overview page in the Timescale